tonyjurg/Create_morpheus_TF_dataset/Decoding_Morpheus_output/README.md

 Prepostionpart: This can be either empty, one or two prepositions.
 Eg. διακατηλέγχετο ('diakathle/gxeto'; Acts 18:28) has 2: dia/,kata/.

 Dialect: contains dialect details arranged according C.D.
-Buck, The Greek Dialects (Chicago, 1955),p9.
+Buck, *The Greek Dialects; grammar, selected inscriptions, glossary* (Chicago: The University of Chicago Press,, 1955),9.
 The values are defined in [dialect.h](https://github.com/PerseusDL/morpheus/blob/master/src/includes/dialect.h).

 MorphFlags: contains details about morphological peculiarities.
 There are many possible values which are defined in file [morphflags.h](https://github.com/PerseusDL/morpheus/blob/master/src/includes/morphflags.h).